awsaf49/artifact/README.md

 ## Directly from Browser
 Link: [ArtiFact Dataset](https://www.kaggle.com/datasets/awsaf49/artifact-dataset)

+# How to Use
+The dataset is organized into folders, each of which corresponds to a specific generator of synthetic images or source of real images.
+Each folder contains a `metadata.csv` file, which provides information about the images in the folder.
+It contains following columns,

+* `image_path` : The relative path of the image file.
+* `target` : The label for the image, which is either 0 for real or 1 for fake.
+* `category` : The category (cat or dog etc) of the image

 # Data Generation

 * Images are randomly sampled from different methods then transformed using impairments.
 The methods are listed below,